I have to admit it: I rely heavily on a mouse when I’m working on my computer.

 A new window like this will pop up.
 Now select whatever you want to change and it will take effect immediately.

-Magic Mouse Issues on Windows
+Magic Mouse Not Connecting on Windows

 Disclaimer: The following issues are purely based on my observation and experience using Magic Mouse on my HP Pavilion laptop (Windows 10).
 I am yet to test it with Windows 7 or 8.1, or while using Windows on a Mac via BootCamp or virtual machine software.
-As such, some of the solutions may not necessarily work with your PC.
+As such, some of the solutions may not work with your PC.

 Issue 6: How to Pair Magic Mouse to Windows 10